-Tim Pallas is the Treasurer of Victoria, Minister for Economic Development and Minister for Industrial Relations.
+Tim Pallas is the Treasurer of Victoria, Minister for Economic Development, Minister for Industrial Relations and Minister for Trade.

 Tim was elected to the Victorian Parliament in 2006 and is the state member for Werribee.